 In 1997, Geoffrey founded and conducted both the DST Symphony Orchestra and the DST Wind Ensemble, both made up of DST employees and their families and friends.
 In 2000, he was invited to conduct the DST Wind Ensemble and members of the Kansas City Symphony in an outdoor concert during ceremonies inaugurating Kansas City’s Avenue of the Arts.
 The DST Symphony gave performances that included such works as the Prelude to Act I of Wagner’s opera Die Meistersinger von Nürnberg (The Mastersingers of Nuremberg) and Brahms’ Academic Festival Overture, Op.
 80.

 Geoffrey lives in nearby Cortland with his husband, Chuck.
 Favorite pastimes are collecting classical CDs and vinyl, studying history and biography, researching his family’s genealogy and cooking.
-He currently serves as vice president of the Kishwaukee Symphony Orchestra’s Executive Board and writes the program notes for the orchestra’s regular performances.
+A member of the Kishwaukee Symphony Orchestra’s Executive Board, he formerly served as the board’s vice president.
+He also writes the program notes for the orchestra’s regular performances.